-- In certain situations, the number, type and density of premises selling alcohol may be associated with serious problems of nuisance and disorder.
-Where a significant number of licensed premises concentrated in one area are having a negative impact on the licensing objective, this Licensing Authority may consider that an area has become saturated.
-In these circumstances, where evidence is brought to the attention of this Licensing Authority which supports the need for a special policy, it will consider the evidence and, if satisfied, where appropriate and necessary, will include an approach to cumulative impact in the Policy. - 6.2 This Licensing Authority has received no evidence that would make it consider that the adoption of a saturation policy is currently necessary for South Derbyshire. - 6.3 This Licensing Authority will review the requirement for a saturation policy in line with the 5 year review of the Policy.
-However, this does not prevent any Responsible Authority presenting evidence to this Licensing Authority at any time to request the consideration of adopting a saturation policy. - 6.4 If any evidence is received, this Licensing Authority will take the following steps in considering whether to adopt a saturation policy within the Policy:
+- In certain situations, the number, type and density of premises selling alcohol or providing late night refreshment may be associated with serious problems of nuisance and disorder.
+Where a significant number of licensed premises concentrated in one area are having a negative impact on the licensing objectives, this Licensing Authority may consider that an area has become saturated.
+In these circumstances, where evidence is brought to the attention of this Licensing Authority which supports the need for a special policy, it will consider the evidence and, if satisfied, where appropriate and necessary, will include an approach to cumulative impact in the Policy. - 6.2 This Licensing Authority has received no evidence that would make it consider that a cumulative impact assessment (CIA) is currently necessary for South Derbyshire. - 6.3 This Licensing Authority will review the requirement for a CIA in line with the 5 year review of the Policy.
+However, this does not prevent any Responsible Authority presenting evidence to this Licensing Authority at any time to request the consideration of adopting a CIA. - 6.4 The absence of a CIA does not prevent any Responsible Authority or other persons making representations on an application for the grant or variation of a licence on the grounds that the premises will give rise to a negative cumulative impact on one or more of the licensing objectives.
+However, it will be incumbent on the person making a representation to provide relevant evidence of cumulative impact. - 6.5 This Licensing Authority regards the adoption of a CIA as being exceptional.
+Many other mechanisms exist outside the licensing regime that are available to address such issues.
+For example: - planning controls;